kjlowe/energy-project/README.md

 ```bash
 cat ~/.ssh/id_ed25519.pub
 ```
 * In GitHub, navigate to Settings > SSH and GPG Keys:
   * Click New SSH key
   * Title it DigitalOcean
   * Paste your public key into the field

-Checkout the repo on the server
+Clone the repository on the server:
 ```bash
 mkdir  ~/web-projects
 cd ~/web-projects